v1kki213/papers/journal.md

 - fig 3

 # Acknowledgements
 We thank the fairyland for funding the build of new castles.
+Thank you for collaboration.

 #Adding more information
 what about ethics approval?
 Where's your ISAC form?